Headshot of author and social entrepreneur Marisa Catalina Casey

 • she/her/ella

-She was, in fact, born in Colombia and graduated with her master’s degree from Columbia University Teachers College twenty-seven years later.
+Marisa Catalina Casey’s six-word memoir says it all: “From Colombia to Columbia: 27 years.”
+She was, in fact, adopted from Colombia and graduated with her master’s degree from Columbia University Teachers College twenty-seven years later after obtaining her bachelor’s degree from Brown University.

-Prior to writing fiction, Marisa flexed her writing muscles daily as a mission-based marketer and nonprofit leader for nearly twenty years.
+Prior to writing fiction, Marisa flexed her writing muscles daily as a mission-based marketer and nonprofit leader.
 She’s been a Peace Corps volunteer in Ecuador, executive director of the community-based arts center Starting Artists in Brooklyn, and co-director of the Teen Ink Summer Writing Program in New York City and London.

 More About Me